nxrighthere/ValveSockets-CSharp/README.md

 `NetworkingSockets.GetConnectionName(Connection peer, StringBuilder name, int maxLength)` fetches connection name to the mutable string.
 Returns true on success or false on failure.

 `NetworkingSockets.SendMessageToConnection(Connection connection, byte[] data, SendType flags)` sends a message to the host on the connected socket.
 The send type parameter is optional.
-Multiple types can be specified at once.
+Multiple flags can be specified at once.
 Returns a result described in the `Result` enumeration.

-`NetworkingSockets.FlushMessagesOnConnection(Connection connection)`
+`NetworkingSockets.FlushMessagesOnConnection(Connection connection)` if the Nagle is enabled (it's enabled by default) then the message will be queued up the Nagle time before being sent, to merge small messages into the same packet.
+Call this function to flush any queued messages and send them immediately on the next transmission time.

 `NetworkingSockets.ReceiveMessagesOnConnection(Connection connection, ref NetworkingMessage[] messages, int maxMessages)`